 Special occasion sleepovers can be a headache for parents can’t they?
 A big part of that headache is thinking of a suitable activity for the guests to participate in and tweens can be particularly awkward to entertain!
 They’re not quite old enough to be relied on to entertain themselves but they do enjoy some degree of independence.

-Girls love the bright colours and the fun prints and because Duck Tape is easy to manage, the skills necessary aren’t great as long as you stick to beginners’’ projects.
+Both Boys and Girls love the bright colours and the fun prints and because Duck Tape is easy to manage, the skills necessary aren’t great as long as you stick to beginners’’ projects.

 Presenting your activity

 The best time to introduce your craft is before your little guests have eaten but after they’ve gotten over their initial excitement.
 If you’re hosting a sleepover, it’s nice to arrange a craft to take place before they settle down for a movie.

 Pile a table with supplies; arrange the Duck Tape in towers and provide a selection of complimentary crafting supplies.
 The most useful are listed here;